winnitron/WinnitronLauncher/README.md

 # Winnitron Launcher

 A front-end launcher for arcade machines.
+Check out the indie game library at [winnitron.com](http://winnitron.com).

-## Installation
+## Questions?

-We'll put in how to install the launcher here soon.
+Want to build your own machine?
+Want your game on the Winnitron Network?
+[Check out our wiki](https://github.com/winnitron/winnitronlauncher/wiki).

 ## Contributing

 Fork it.
 Make a feature branch.
 Open a PR.
 This is a Unity v5.5 project.

+Bugs and feature requests can go in [the GitHub issue tracker](https://github.com/winnitron/winnitronlauncher/issues).